Schools for Schools

 Schools for Schools is a fundraising program created by the nonprofit organization Invisible Children Inc. The program encourages students and schools in the Western world to compete creatively to raise money that is used to rebuild schools in northern Uganda.
 Education standards and facilities in the northern part of the country have suffered due to the Lord's Resistance Army insurgency.

 Background

-Schools for Schools was created by Invisible Children Inc. to help the children of northern Uganda receive a quality education.
 The program attempts to encourage academic excellence and leadership in students and on a much larger scale within the schools.
 Not all children are able to attend school in Uganda, and the children who are able to attend face poor classroom conditions.
 Through the Schools for Schools program, Invisible Children Inc. is working to improve education in northern Uganda through career guidance and teacher training.

-Education in northern Uganda

 Prior to the war, at least five of Uganda's top 10 schools came from the north of the country.
 Today, those same schools do not even rank in the top 100.